 Sync Customer To Mailchimp: This is a scheduled script that syncs all Customers (category), pulled by the associated saved search, from NetSuite to Mailchimp.
 This script will also update a contacts info in Mailchimp, if a customer in NetSuite has an email that already exists as a contact in Mailchimp, a duplicate will not be created, but the Mailchimp contact information, such as name, tags, groups, etc. will be updated.

 Sync Customer From Mailchimp: This is a scheduled script that syncs all of the contacts in Mailchimp into NetSuite when manually deployed.
 This sync will update customers that already exist in NetSuite AND create a lead for that contact.
-This script may take a long time to run if there is a large amount of contacts being synced from Mailchimp. ****The script will also update groups, tags, and subscription status in NetSuite.****
+This script may take a long time to run if there is a large number of contacts being synced from Mailchimp. ****The script will also update groups, tags, and subscription status in NetSuite.****

 Sync Cart Abandonment Data: This is a scheduled script that syncs shopping cart abandonment data from NetSuite to Mailchimp.
 Shopping cart abandonment data can be viewed in the Shopping Cart Abandonment page in NetSuite, however, this page does not display the customers who abandoned their carts.
-To view these customers, you can either look at the individual customer record under the sub tab, Sales>Cart Contents, or look at the execution log of the cart abandonment script (covered below).
-Lastly, if the working properly, you will be able to view customers who abandon their carts in Mailchimp cart abandonment email queues (to learn how to view cart abandonment queue see Cart Abandonment Automation below).
+To view these customers, you can either look at the individual customer record under the sub-tab, Sales>Cart Contents, or look at the execution log of the cart abandonment script (covered below).
+Lastly, if working properly, you will be able to view customers who abandon their carts in Mailchimp cart abandonment email queues (to learn how to view cart abandonment queue see Cart Abandonment Automation below).

 Sync Items to Mailchimp: This is a scheduled script that syncs items, pulled by the associated saved search, from NetSuite to Mailchimp.
 You can check the Disable Item Sync box on the configuration to disable the scheduled sync, this is not permanent and can be unchecked at any time.
-Items synced to Mailchimp require a Mailchimp Item Image and Web Store Item url, these must be added to the item record before the sync is run.
-Go to Lists>Accounting>Items, select Edit on an item that will be synced and go to the Mailchimp Integration sub tab.
-Select an image and paste a url in the respective fields.
+Items synced to Mailchimp require a Mailchimp Item Image and Web Store Item URL, these must be added to the item record before the sync is run.
+Go to Lists>Accounting>Items, select Edit on an item that will be synced, and go to the Mailchimp Integration sub-tab.
+Select an image and paste a URL in the respective fields.

 You will most likely need to upload the item image to NetSuite before selecting it on the item record, to do this go to Documents>Files>File Cabinet then Web Site Hosting Files>Live Hosting Files.
 Select a folder to upload to or create a new one, and upload your photo.

 Sync Orders To Mailchimp: This is a scheduled script that syncs all orders, specified by the associated saved search, from NetSuite to Mailchimp.
 You can check the Disable Order Sync box on the configuration to disable the scheduled sync, this is not permanent and can be unchecked at any time.
-Customers who make a purchase must have a Mailchimp ID before their order can be sent to Mailchimp, thus, the customer sync must be deployed before orders are synced (this applies to the scheduled searches as well).

 Sync Customer Tag From Mailchimp: This is a scheduled script that syncs all tags from Mailchimp into NetSuite.
 If tags are created in Mailchimp that do not exist in NetSuite this script will sync those tags over to NetSuite so that you do not have to create them in Mailchimp and NetSuite.
 This script will not update tags on specific customers.

 Remove All MC Products Script: The Remove All MC Products script is an unscheduled script that removes all of the previously synced items from Mailchimp when manually deployed, items can be synced again following this removal.
 One reason that this script might be used is if there is a problem with the item sync, for example: items do not display images after being synced to Mailchimp.
-Items that are synced to Mailchimp need to have a Mailchimp Item Image and a Web Store Item url in NetSuite, these fields can be found on the item record under the Mailchimp Integration sub tab.
+Items that are synced to Mailchimp need to have a Mailchimp Item Image and a Web Store Item URL in NetSuite, these fields can be found on the item record under the Mailchimp Integration sub-tab.
 Once all the items have these fields filled out, the items can once again be synced to Mailchimp and will display with images.